 The word ‘toukley’ is thought to originate from Indigenous language, possibly meaning 'many brambles', or that 'toukley ouckley' means 'rough on one side, smooth on the other', describing its two lakes.
 This town surely has a talent for word play, with several of its popular takeaway spots and café stops named purely to make you smile.

 Within this easily navigable town centre you will find a range of small businesses dotted along the Main Road, including modern cafés, bakery, fruit shop, barber and hair studios, fashion and homeware boutiques, takeaway stores, garden centres and bicycle and surfboard outlets.

 Toukley also offers a sailing club, aquatic centre, skate park, tennis courts and golf club, alongside holiday resorts and nearby tourist park.
 The surrounding lakes and foreshores are ideal for water activities including waterskiing, canoeing, sailing, sailboarding, rowing or fishing, and double as one of the finest spots to take a sunset photo on the Coast.

 What to do in Toukley

 1. Rise and shine, or chill and chat

 Rise Mofo is a peek-a-boo styled café created by seasoned industry professional couples Milani and Bates.
-Their menu is fresh and simple, and you can’t miss grabbing a photo in front of their bright yellow wall mural, happily stating ‘You’re always the best part of my day’.
-Pop in for a short back and sides at the award-winning Hearts and Minds Social, served with espresso coffee or craft beer.
-Or, if you only have time for a kerbside pickup Blackfinn Espresso can be found on Toukley's Main Rd serving coffee and treats to order.
+Their menu is fresh and simple, and you can’t miss grabbing a photo in front of their bright mural.
+Pop in for a kerbside pickup Blackfinn Espresso can be found on Toukley's Main Rd serving coffee and treats to order.